akebu6/SOLVEAURA/README.md

 # FYP
-This repo is designed for my senior final year project
+> This repo is designed for my senior final year project

+# About

+# Teck Stack

+# Documentation

+# References